th-koeln-intia/ip-sprachassistent-team3/docs/software/software-autosetup.markdown

 docker-compose up -d
 ```

 This may take some time.
-After everything has been started you can access the rhasspy interface on the url <your-pi-ip>:12101 and node-red can be accessed on the url <your-pi-ip>:1880
+After everything has been started you can access the rhasspy interface on the url  [ip-of-your-pi]:12101 and node-red can be accessed on the url [ip-of-your-pi]:1880

+Zigbee devices can be connected on the webinterface at  [ip-of-your-pi]:1337